Every student works and learns differently.

 Here at JMC, with our different creative courses, we see this on a daily basis.
 However, there are some qualities that you should be employing throughout your course to help you perform better during your studies, and on into post-graduation life.

 Here are 5 qualities we have noticed in students who flourished in their course and then went on to be successful after graduation.

 Saying YES to opportunities

 JMC provides students with a wealth of opportunities that arise from being on-campus with students from other relevant disciplines and an academic team that are all very active in the industry themselves.
 By diving into these opportunities when they arise, you’re not only experiencing new things, meeting new people, building connections, and adding to your portfolio; but you can learn more about yourself, including your strengths and weaknesses.

 Knowing what you are, or are not good at, and what you do and don’t enjoy, can help you carve a stronger path to a successful career.
 Additionally, by working with other students and helping them with their projects, you can build connections during your course.
 Therefore, when or if you need help with something, they’re more likely to assist you back.
 So, say yes!

 Not being afraid to ask questions

 You are here to learn, so if you don’t understand something – ask.
-The tutors want to help you, and want to see you succeed.
-All of JMC’s tutors are industry professionals and still currently working in the industry, so they are passionate about the industry they are teaching.
-Therefore, the last thing they want to see is a student sat at the back of the class half asleep.
-Engage, ask questions, and show that you are interested, paying attention and as passionate about the industry as they are.
+The tutors want to help you and want to see you succeed.
+All of JMC's tutors are industry professionals and still currently working in the industry, so they are passionate about the industry they are teaching.
+Therefore, the last thing they want to see is a student sitting at the back of the class half asleep or not taking part in the practical sessions.
+Engage, ask questions, and show that you are interested, paying attention, and as passionate about the industry as they are.

 Building a good relationship with mentors

 Your tutors are your first industry connection, and your first stop for networking.
-They are also your best way to get internships and relevant work experience.
+They are also your best way to get gigs, auditions, or other jobs.
 So, be nice to them and show them your worth.